 When was the last time you were tested on your English language skills?
 High School perhaps?
 If so, doing an exam that tests your native language can make you nervous.
-Even if you speak English fluently, it’s important to spend a bit of time preparing for your IELTS test so you don’t face any unpleasant surprises on the day of your test.
-In fact, some native English speakers score less well on their test than non-native speakers.
-Why?
-Because they didn’t know what examiners were looking for when scoring their language skills.
+Even if you speak English fluently, it’s important to spend a bit of time preparing for your IELTS test so you’re ready to get the best score on the day of your test.
+The key things to understand is how the test is constructed and what examiners are looking for when they mark your test.
 We’ll share some of the marking criteria with you here.

 How should you prepare for IELTS as a native English speaker?